 - Everything else

-The key question in DC building: Where?
+The key question in the DC building art: Where to put it?

 To be feasible, to be used as the data centre that physical location has to be in the logical sweet spots region, defined and presented on the diagram.